RunlevelConsulting/WillINeedAVisa/README.md

 I wanted to create a website that fulfilled the following criteria:

+ - Is open-source
  - Is useful and accurate
- - Quick to build
+ - Is quick to build
  - Is automated and requires no - or very minimal - maintenance
  - Answers a specific question an individual may type into Google

 This seems to fit the bill.
-All the website data is pulled from Wikipedia and is therefore maintained by their contributors which is the best bet to keep the information relevant.
+All the website data is pulled from over 200 Wikipedia and is therefore maintained by their contributors which is the best bet to keep the information relevant.
+The Wikipedia pages are buried away and a bit bland to look at, Will I Need A Visa provides a clean and quick front-end for such a large amount of data.

 The script that maintains Will I Need A Visa does what it can to filter out human-created anomalies and maintain consistency in the information provided.

 The Will I Need A Visa website, database structure and maintenance scripts are all completely open source for anyone to use.